hadinej/Classification-on-Wine-dataset/README.md

-# Classification-on-Wine-dataset
+# Classification on Wine dataset 🍷
-Classification on the Wine dataset using different Sklearn models
+Exploration of different basic classifiers on the Wine Dataset using `sklearn` and visualize the results.